My Ideal Home:

 *Have had dogs as an adult

-So if you are looking for a companion to share your life, keep you active, are patient and committed to helping me become the bestest little guy I can be, please complete our application and ask for me as I’m applying for the job!
+So if you are looking for a companion to share your life, keep you active, and are patient and committed to helping me become the bestest little guy I can be, please complete an application and we will be in touch.

 Fast forward, the nice lady talked to my BFK Aunties and I discovered that I was going to become a FurKid.
 My foster Dad drove to get me and bring me to my amazing foster home.
 Once I arrived, I decided to charm everyone, from Mom (that was easy) to my young doggy foster sister (that was easy too) then to the older doggy foster sister (a FurKid who knows how to get what she wants) and (drum roll please) even the somewhat grumpy older doggy foster brother.
 Now that was the accomplishment– because he doesn’t usually want to play with ‘the youngsters!’